Matthew Dubourg: Handel's Messiah

 Dubourg led the orchestra in the first performances of Handel's Messiah.
 Dubourg had worked with Handel as early as 1719 in London.
 The premiere of Messiah took place at "Mr Neale's Music Hall" in Dublin on 13 April 1742.

 Permission to use members of the choirs from Dublin's cathedrals had been granted by the dean of Saint Patrick's Cathedral, Jonathan Swift (1667–1745) (who is better known today as the author of Gulliver's Travels).
 However, Swift then withdrew his permission, only to grant it once again as the dates for the performances drew near.
 Swift also had no kind words for Dubourg's orchestra.
 He called them "a club of fiddlers in Fishamble Street".

 Handel led the performance of Messiah from the harpsichord, and Dubourg conducted the orchestra.
 Despite Swift's sally against Dubourg's orchestra, Handel thought they played quite well, writing to Charles Jennens, "as for the Instruments they are really excellent, Mr. Dubourgh being at the Head of them, and the Musick sounds delightfully in this charming Room".

+According to Dubourg's son-in-law, the oboist Redmond Simpson, Handel was "attacked by another Paraletic stroke" while dining with Dubourg one evening in Dublin.
+"It was violent and universal" but luckily "Doctors Barry and Quin, & Mr Nichols, Surgeon General, were present...
+By violent bleeding & other evacuations he was soon perfectly recovered, & never had any return of it".

 Of a concert in 1742 conducted by Handel, the following anecdote was told: Dubourg played a cadenza in which he wandered far from the theme creating complex modulations of it.
 When he finally returned to the original theme, Handel said: "Welcome home, Monsieur Dubourg".

 Following the premiere of Messiah Dubourg travelled to London with Handel and performed several other works with him at Covent Garden, including Samson, L'Allegro ed il Penseroso, and the London premiere of the Messiah in 1743.
 He returned to Dublin in October.